>

 Find out more about car warning lights and what to do about them.

-A car making a "whirring noise" when driving can be caused by any number of issues.
+A car making a "whirring noise" can be caused by any number of issues.
 For example, if there’s an issue with your power steering system such as a leak, you may hear this noise when turning the wheel, and especially when turned all the way in either direction.

 You should address any issues with power steering as soon as possible with your local garage.